-Pay increase assumptions for individual active members are shown on page 30.
-Part of the assumption for each age is for a merit and/or seniority increase, and the other 4.0% recognizes wage inflation.
+Pay increase assumptions for individual active members are shown on page 31.
+Part of the assumption for each age is for a merit and/or seniority increase, and the other recognizes wage inflation (assumed to be 0% for the next 3 years and 4% per year thereafter).